How do these two heavyweight icons of Italian history and culture measure up against each other? Ding ding, let the fight begin.

 Having drooled my way around the cathedral, I paid the fee to visit the cupola (top of the dome).
-You can take the cheap option and walk all the way up or for an extra couple of euros you can take a lift part way.
+You can take the cheap option and walk all the way up or for an extra couple of euros you can take a lift partway.
 Guess which option this lazy boy took?
 Again I had the run of the dome.
-Later in the morning the queues to enter the basilica and cupola stretch all the way around St Peter’s Square.
+Later in the morning, the queues to enter the basilica and dome stretched all the way around St Peter’s Square.

 Onto Florence, we were one of the first through the doors when the Accademia Gallery opened for our visit to see Michelangelo’s David.
 This Goliath of a masterpiece stands 5.16 meters tall (almost 17 foot).
 The sheer size and brilliance is truly captivating.
 There are other pieces of art in this small gallery, but all eyes are on David.
 The statue was initially placed in Piazza della Signoria but moved to the Accademia to protect it from the elements and most likely tourists with little chisels.

 The Uffizi Gallery should be on everybody’s hit list of things to do in Florence.
-The gallery is on the top floor of large oblong shaped building built in the 16th century.
+The gallery is on the top floor of a large oblong-shaped building built in the 16th century.
 It is home to works from great artists such as Botticelli, Caravaggio, Leonardo da Vinci, Michelangelo, Raphael and many more.
-We choose to wander at our own speed and didn’t bother with the audio guide.
+We chose to wander at our own speed and didn’t bother with the audio guide.

-With the culture glass now full to over-flowing it was time for some fresh air before our time slot to climb the beautiful Giotto Campanile (bell tower).
-Four hundred and fourteen steps up a claustrophobia inducing stairwell.
-At the top, you are presented with a stupendous 360-degree view of Florence.
+With the culture glass now full to over-flowing, it was time for some fresh air before our time slot to climb the beautiful Giotto Campanile (bell tower).
+Four hundred and fourteen steps up a claustrophobia-inducing stairwell.
+At the top, you are presented with a breathtaking 360-degree view of Florence.

 The restaurants and cafes in the Piazza di San Giovanni, where you find the Cathedral of Santa Maria dei Fiori (Florence Cathedral), charge like wounded bulls.
 Stepping back a block you will find a variety of reasonably priced cafes and bars.